Kevin Anderson (soccer): International

 Anderson also spent time with the United States U-17 and U-20 teams.

 Coach

 In 1993, Anderson spent one season as an assistant coach with the Columbia Lions men’ soccer team.
 Anderson would also coach the Branford High School boys soccer team of Connecticut in the 95/96 and 96/97 season.
 He later served as an assistant with Southern Connecticut State.
 In 2004, Anderson returned to Columbia as an assistant, spending time as acting head coach in 2006.
 Later that year, he moved to Boston College as an assistant to Ed Kelly.
-In December 2008, Anderson became head coach of the Columbia University men’s soccer team.
+In December 2008, Anderson became head coach of the Columbia University men's soccer team.

 In addition to his duties with Columbia, Anderson was also the head coach of New York Cosmos B in the National Premier Soccer League for one year, 2018.

+On March 20, 2023, Anderson was named the head coach at his alma mater, Southern Connecticut State University, where he was also a former assistant coach of the Southern Connecticut Owls.